Nike Girls Basketball Camp Pace University

 The Complete Skills Camp helps players of all abilities develop athletically, refine fundamental basketball skills and enhance their skill set at the post, wing or guard position.

-- 200-acre college campus, located just outside of NYC
+- Unique camp experience on the 200-acre college campus, located just outside of NYC

-- Packed daily schedule filled with collegiate-style stations, drills, and games
+- A packed daily schedule filled with collegiate-style stations, drills, and fun games

 - View More Details ⟩